99th Reconnaissance Squadron: Strategic Air Command

 The Air Force established the 9th Strategic Reconnaissance Wing at Fairfield-Suisun Air Force Base (later Travis Air Force Base, California, on 25 April 1949 and activated it on 1 May as a Strategic Air Command (SAC) unit.
 99th Strategic Reconnaissance Squadron flew Boeing RB-17 Flying Fortresses and, later, Boeing RB-29 Superfortresses, and a few Convair RB-36 Peacemakers.
 Their mission was to conduct visual, photographic, electronic, and weather reconnaissance operations.

 Squadron reconnaissance operations were short-lived, however, as on 1 April 1950, the Air Force redesignated the wing as the 9th Bombardment Wing and the 99th as a bombardment squadron.
-The 99th continued to fly B-29s at Travic until 1 May 1953, when SAC moved the wing and its squadrons to Mountain Home Air Force Base, Idaho.
+The 99th continued to fly B-29s at Travis until 1 May 1953, when SAC moved the wing and its squadrons to Mountain Home Air Force Base, Idaho.
 By June 1955, the 99th Bombardment Squadron had replaced its B-29s with new Boeing B-47 Stratojets.
 In November 1955 the 99th and other wing squadrons demonstrated SAC's ability to strike anywhere in the world making several deployments to England and Guam.

 Squadron B-47s flew nonstop from the 8,300 miles from Mountain Home to New Zealand.
 The 99th flew nuclear deterrent missions for ten years.
 In November 1965, SAC agreed to transfer Mountain Home to Tactical Air Command.
 The 99th's B-47s were retired and by 1 February 1966 all squadron aircraft were gone.

 In January 1966 the first production Lockheed SR-71 Blackbirds had landed at Beale Air Force Base, California.
 This new aircraft gave SAC a reconnaissance capability that far exceeded any then available in terms of speed, altitude, and coverage.
 The SR-71 flew at more than three times the speed of sound (Mach 3+) at altitudes above 80,000 feet.
 It carried the most advanced observation equipment in the world.
 The 4200th Strategic Reconnaissance Wing was activated at Beale AFB on 1 January 1965 as the SR-71's parent unit.
 In October 1965 Fifteenth Air Force suggested the Air Force redesignate the 9th Bombardment Wing as the 9th Strategic Reconnaissance Wing to continue the wing's proud history.
 The Air Force agreed and on 25 June 1966 the wing became the 9th Strategic Reconnaissance Wing and the 99th a strategic reconnaissance squadron.
 The 9th replaced the 4200th SRW at Beale AFB.

 At Beale, the 99th trained with the SR-71 to bring the aircraft and crews to mission-ready status.
 By March 1967 the aircraft was ready.
 The SR-71 quickly deployed to Kadena Air Base, Okinawa, and began flying operational missions over Southeast Asia.
 Squadron pilots and reconnaissance systems operator gathered photographic and electronic data for U.S. commanders in South Vietnam from 1967 until 1 April 1971 when the squadron inactivated.